kmfd/scrape-post/README.md

 `run: python test_api.py`
 We indicate on this line our Python file to run.

-### GitHub Commit Actions On
+### GitHub Commit Actions
+- git add latest_response.txt and results.txt (These are the two files we have chosen to log results to.
+They are hardcoded here so be sure to ensure the changes you want to capture are similarly added to the commit.
+You could commit the whole directory but that would not be tidy, would it?)
-Note we use GitHub's credentials here, and `secrets.GITHUB_TOKEN` is automatically created and used when we enter it this way.
+- Note we use GitHub's credentials here, and `secrets.GITHUB_TOKEN` is automatically created and used when we enter it this way.
 - Reference: About the GitHub Token Secret https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#about-the-github_token-secret

+## Quality of life improvements present
+Beyond the bare minimim of what we've outlined above, we added a few minor checks to the github actions file that are logged in the job results.
+- check working dir path and contents
+- check installed pip packages
+- git diff before commit